The Big Eight

 a great promotional success for Byrne, Bowyer and Dunphy.

-Less than two years after launching the band, Twink finally tired of the dual lifestyles necessitated by spending
+(July, 1974) a report in Spotlight said Twink had finally tired of the dual lifestyles necessitated by spending

 six months of the year away from family and friends in Vegas.
-When
+It was

 just had a hit single with The Nevada and whom Brendan and Tom knew